 When Does a Will Take Effect?

-A Will comes into effect only after the will-maker has passed away.
+the will-maker has passed away.
 There are, however, a few things that can revoke or change the terms of your Will.
 If you plan to marry or divorce after a Will has been made, you may need to update your Will.

 Adding family members, like children or grandchildren, is another instance in which your Will may require updating.
 You should always seek legal advice when your situation changes.

-Can My Will Be Contested?
+Will Be Contested?

 A Will can be contested on the grounds that it is not valid.
 However, the person contesting an invalid Will would have to prove that the will violated one of the following provisions in the process.